chrlembeck/simconnect-java-util/README.md

 The client connects to the flight simulator directly over an IP network connection, so that it is able to run on the same machine as the simulator or on another machine in the local network.
+As this java client communicates directly with the flight simulator, it is not necessary to install the Flight Simulators simconnect API written in C++ or C#.

-The project is inspired by [Marko Harjulas jsimconnect](https://github.com/mharj/jsimconnect) project, which supports the API for Flight Simulator X but does not contain some of the new methods for Flight Simulator 2020.
+The project is inspired by [Marko Harjulas jsimconnect](https://github.com/mharj/jsimconnect) project, which supports the API for Flight Simulator X but does not contain some of the newer methods for Flight Simulator 2020.

 https://github.com/EvenAR/node-simconnect/tree/master